SBOE Member District 5

 As a teacher and mother of two daughters, Bell-Metereau volunteered in San Marcos Consolidated ISD enrichment and produced videos in DVDs distributed statewide for Texas Case Management, Children and Pregnant Women, and Worth the Wait programs.
 She served on the San Marcos Bond Commission that funded a library and bike lanes, and on a task force to develop city-wide recycling.
 She was also a city planning and zoning commissioner, Franklin Square HOA President, and is the current Director of Vista de Los Santos HOA.

 Bell-Metereau supports interdisciplinary education including critical thinking, civics, research and vocational skills that prepare students for work, advanced study, lifelong learning, and creative growth, as they face economic and social challenges such as COVID-19 and a rapidly changing climate.

-Mercer represents the following counties: Blanco, Caldwell, Comal, Gillespie, Guadalupe, Hays, Kendall, Kerr, Llano, Mason, San Saba and parts of Bexar and Travis counties.
+She represents Blanco, Caldwell, Comal, Gillespie, Guadalupe, Hays, Kendall, Kerr, Llano, Mason, San Saba, and parts of Bexar and Travis counties.